Rhode Island State Bird

 Origin: Developed in the New England states of Massachusetts and Rhode Island, early flocks often had both single and rose combed individuals because of the influence of Malay blood.
 It was from the Malay that the Rhode Island Red got its deep color, strong constitution and relatively hard feathers.

-Use: A dual purpose medium heavy fowl; used more for egg production than meat production because of its dark colored pin feathers and its good rate of lay.
+Use: A dual purpose medium heavy fowl; used more for egg production than meat production because of its dark colored pin feathers and its ability to lay brown eggs at a high rate.

 The Rhode Island Red Hen became the Rhode Island State bird on May 3, 1954 (Rhode Island State Affairs and Government 42-4-5 State bird: The breed of fowl, commonly known as the "Rhode Island red," is designated, and shall be known, as the official state bird.).